 Unfortunately ACL tears or injuries are altogether too common in dogs.
-Dupont Veterinary Clinic's head veterinarian Dr. Steve Harry has expertise in ACL repair, including more advanced techniques like TTA (tibial tuberosity advancement).
+Dupont Veterinary Clinic's head veterinarian Dr. Steve Harry has expertise in ACL repair, including more advanced techniques like TTA (Tibial Tuberosity Advancement) and TPLO (Tibial Plateau Leveling Osteotomy).

 What Causes the Need for ACL Repair?